Microscope structure component

 When carrying a compound microscope always take care to lift it by both the arm and base, simultaneously.

-Microscope accessories and spare parts
+Microscope accessories and spare parts function

 There are two optical systems in a compound microscope: Eyepiece Lenses and Objective Lenses: